 Stratton also stressed how the performance drop was unrelated.
 In fact, the performance issues were more likely connected to skins and memory leaks.
 The upcoming update will address these issues.

 It seems DOOM Eternal can be restored to its former glory.
-Of course, this makes us a bit uncertain what kind of technology they plan to add in the future.
+Of course, this makes us a bit uncertain about what kind of technology they plan to add in the future.
 But we remain hopeful they will be more transparent about it.